Phil Nelson’s CV, with testimonials from fellow researchers, authors and colleagues:

 A BRIEF BIOGRAPHY OF PHILLIP F. NELSON, SKIPPING OVER HIS FIRST HALF-CENTURY, THE LAST THREE DECADES OF WHICH WERE SPENT IN A CORPORATE CAREER REQUIRING HIM TO PUT HIS INTEREST IN RESEARCHING THE JFK ASSASSINATION “ON THE SHELF.”

 Or, how and why Phil Nelson morphed, from Econ Major / Insurance Corp.
 Officer background, into a revisionist historian / researcher, writing about LBJ, his least-favorite president (and person, for that matter).

 Phil Nelson’s interest in the darker character traits of Lyndon B. Johnson began well before John F. Kennedy’s assassination.
-While still in high school, he was intrigued by articles about Johnson which had appeared sporadically in newspapers and magazines beginning in 1961-62, related to a number of Johnson’s connections to scandals in Texas and Washington, DC.
+At age 16, while still in high school, he was intrigued by articles about Johnson that had appeared sporadically in newspapers and magazines beginning in 1961-62, related to a number of Johnson’s connections to scandals in Texas and Washington, DC.
 The first of those stories, just one month after the inauguration of the Kennedy-Johnson administration, became the first of many instances that revealed the darker side of LBJ’s persona.